Kitura/Kitura/README.md

  Download the [pcre2](http://ftp.exim.org/pub/pcre/pcre2-10.20.tar.gz) source code.
 Unpack the tar.
 Run `./configure && make && sudo make install`.
 This will place the necessary headers and libraries into /usr/local/include and /user/local/libs.

-7. Build the helper modules:
+7. Build Kitura and Kitura Sample

  On the root folder of the Kitura repo, run `make` to build the helper libraries, Kitura framework, and the sample program (invokes swift build).